unix/func/README.md

   - Excellent module design, not burden of thinking.

-  - Full template support, developable at one command. (coming soon)
+  - Full template support, developable at one command.

 <br/>